- Lumps on the two sides of a dog’s private area are normal occurrences during erection and should subside soon after.

 If you notice small, red bumps around your dog’s genitals, you might be looking at an infection of her hair follicles.
 Folliculitis is fairly benign if you can catch it early on, but infected follicles can become filled with pus over time.
 As such, you’ll want to get some antibiotics from your vet and commit to more regular bathing in order to help out your dog .

 Your dog’s sebaceous glands get quite a workout.
 Just as humans can get acne from blocked sebaceous glands, so too can dog get bumps to form the same problem.
-It’s very important that you don’t squeeze these bumps, though, as the bumps aren’t causing your dog pain and they will go away without your help.
+It’s very important that you don’t squeeze these bumps, though, as most sebaceous cysts aren’t causing your dog pain and they will go away without your help.
 The only bad news is that uncleaned glands will tend to get blocked again, which will lead to more bumps.

 These tiny bumps are can be caused by anything from allergies to infections of hair follicles, but they tend to go away without any kind of treatment.
 The best way to identify this kind of bump is by size—most of them are going to be less than one centimeter in diameter.